 The fame was a sudden change for Austin, and as a naturally private person, it was a bitter-sweet change.
 Though he welcomed children and fans that would come up to him, he was also cautious of some more fanatic fans that would stalk his home and show up in the parking lot when he would get out of class.
 Because of these people, Austin had to move twice, get sensor lights on his home, and take other precaurious steps in protecting his private life.
 To this day, Austin is still very protective of his private life.
 He is very welcoming with his fans and will speak with them and sign autographs when they see him, but he wishes that they respect his privacy.

 Once Austin left the Power Rangers the first time he produced and starred in the video Karate Masters – Beginning Martial Arts For Kids and published the book Karate Warrior – A Beginner’s Guide To Martial Arts (ISBN 1561387843), which he co-wrote with Steve Rowe.
 He then began traveling around the world, did a few independent movies in Europe and Asia.
 Later in 1996, Austin returned to the Power Rangers as the new Gold Ranger and co-starred in the movie Turbo: A Power Rangers Movie.
-After leaving the Power Rangers a second time, Austin continued teaching martial arts and later became a firefighter and got his EMT training.
+After leaving the Power Rangers a second time, Austin finished his GED, earned his Bachelor's Degree in Sports Medicine and got his EMT training, going on to become a paramedic.

 |Name:||Austin St. John|